Events and Campaigns

 Volunteer Recognition Reception

 Each year FCCS recognizes the outstanding work of our volunteers and mentors who spend time one-on-one with children in need of positive role models.
-Click here to view photos from the 2016 Volunteer Reception.
+Click here to view photos from the 2017 Volunteer Recognition Reception.

 Girls and Boys Self-Esteem Workshops